Frequently Asked Questions

 Who does the Allen School work with to solve this problem?

 We work with partners around the world including the Global Alliance for Rabies Control as an umbrella organization as well as the World Health Organization, the World Organisation for Animal Health, and the Food and Agriculture Organization.
 Our research in Tanzania is in cooperation with the Serengeti Health Initiative and the University of Glasgow.

-In December 2015, the World Health Organization, together with the World Organisation for Animal Health and the Food and Agriculture Organization will be bringing chief medical officers and chief veterinary officers from across the globe together to launch the global elimination campaign.
-Researchers from the Allen School and our partners will be actively involved in those meetings.
+In December 2015, the World Health Organization, together with the World Organisation for Animal Health and the Food and Agriculture Organization brought chief medical o cers and chief veterinary o cers from across the globe together to launch the global elimination campaign.
+Researchers from the Allen School and our partners were actively involved in those meetings.;

 What Can I Do to Help?